Clean Cut Kid

 Clean Cut Kid are an English indie pop band from Liverpool, formed in 2012.
 At present, the band consists of Mike Halls (lead vocals, guitar), Evelyn Halls (backing vocals, keys), Ross Higginson (drums) and Gareth Bullock (bass guitar).
-Originally, the band also contained Saul Godman (bass) but he departed in late 2017.
+Originally, the band also contained Saul Goodman (bass) but he departed in late 2017.

 The band released their debut album Felt in May 2017, and have played extensive touring schedule to date, covering 91 shows and 31 different festivals across five countries in 2016 alone, as well as support slots on tour with The Courteeners, The Kooks, Michael Kiwanuka, The Killers and Circa Waves.

 History

 Formation

 Clean Cut Kid formed in 2012 after members Mike Halls and Evelyn Halls were set up on a blind date by a friend.
 After some time writing together, the pair recruited bassist Saul Godman and later drummer Ross Higginson, both of whom they had known from the local music scene in Liverpool.